bernard357/green-button/README.md

 IoT and digital transformation have been buzzwords for a while.
 You can find countless presentations and documents on these topics, but what do they really mean to us?

 This is a contribution to the global community of IoT and digital practitioners.
 You can use it either to demonstrate what is possible today, or even to provide VIP services to selected clients.
+The Green Button project is ruled by the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).

 ## How to do this?